Lsos/donation-reminder/readme.md

 Yes, just set `minNumberOfAuthors: 0`.

-But note that most significant donations come from companies.
+But note that significant donations mostly come from companies.
-It usually isn't worth it to show the donation-reminder to a user working on a single-author hobby project &mdash;
+It usually isn't worth it to show a donation-reminder to a user working on a single-author hobby project &mdash;
-you want money from companies, not hobbyists.
+you may want money from companies, not hobbyists.

 ### How does it work?